 The determination of need for an onsite consultation visit is generally made after the agency has started its self-evaluation.
 If a visit is agreed upon, the activities and schedule are set.
 The Accreditation Specialist assigned to the agency coordinates the visit.
 Transportation and lodging arrangements are handled in the same fashion as for other consultations.

-In maintaining the integrity of the process, the individual conducting the field consultation is not assigned to the visiting committee performing the expected practices compliance audit.
+In maintaining the integrity of the process, the individual conducting the Technical Assistance Visit is not assigned to the visiting committee performing the expected practices compliance audit.

-Details of the auditor's findings are included in a written report submitted to the Performance Standards & Expected Practices Accreditation Department 14 days following the conclusion of the audit.
+Details of the auditor's findings are included in a written report submitted to the Performance - Based Standards and Expected Practices Accreditation Department two weeks following the conclusion of the audit.
 The contents of the report vary according to the agency's specific needs.
 However, the report usually covers the following information: